mattiegisselbeck/esri-images/README.md

 ## Overview
 ### What are Styles and Symbology Layers?
 - **Styles**: The containers that store symbols, colors, color schemes, label placements, and layout items.
 They promote consistency and standardization across maps, scenes, and layouts.
-The style file for this project can be found here with an .stylx file extension.
+The style file for this project can be found here with an `.stylx` file extension.
 - **Symbology Layer**: The layer containing the symbology that will be applied to the chosen link chart layer.
-LYR and LYRX is a file format created to save and share feature layer definitions.
+The symbology layer can be found with an `.lyrx` file extensions.
 ### Applying Symbology From Layer in ArcGIS Pro
 - Import Enterprise.stylx
   - The .stylx layer is used to